Your Injury Is Personal

-In a case, there are a few different defenses for negligence.
-These determine the amount of damages that you can be awarded for negligence to personal property.
+There are several defenses for negligence.
+These determine the amount of damages that you can be awarded if you are injured by someone else's negligence.

 Once a personal injury has occurred, the person or party who has caused the suffering (the defendant) has the responsibility to compensate you for your loss.
-There are a few types of damages, or compensation, that you can ask for.
+There are a several types of damages, or compensation, that you can ask for.
+They include:

 If a defendant is found to have acted intentionally or maliciously, courts may order the defendant to pay the plaintiff punitive damages, which are meant to punish the defendant for his or her actions.